henrikfalk/Brick-Destroyer-Minigame/README.md

 This is a simple retro breakout-style game in which you are getting points depending on how many bricks you destroy by a ball that you control by af paddle.

 Use left and right arrows on keyboard to move paddle.
-Use up or down arrows on keyboard to toggle cameraview.
+Use up or down arrows on keyboard to toggle cameraview between 2D and 3D.

 (Images)